ami-team/AMITwigJS/README.md

 AMI-TWIG.js
 ===========

-[AMI-TWIG.js](http://www.cern.ch/ami/twig/) is a JavaScript implementation of TWIG template engine for browsers and NodeJS.
+[AMI-TWIG.js](http://www.cern.ch/ami/twig/) is a JavaScript implementation of TWIG template engine for NodeJS and browsers.

 Getting started